The Plow That Broke the Plains: Rereleases

 Following its removal from circulation in 1939, The Plow That Broke the Plains was again available to the public in a 1962 release.
 In 2007 The Plow That Broke the Plains was re-released by Naxos.
-The 2007 DVD rerelease had a re-rendered soundtrack by Post-Classical Ensemble conducted by Angle Gil-Ordóñez in addition to new sound effects and a new narration by Floyd King.
+The 2007 DVD rerelease had a re-rendered soundtrack by Post-Classical Ensemble conducted by Angel Gil-Ordóñez in addition to new sound effects and a new narration by Floyd King.
 The DVD rerelease also included special features such as a short excerpt of a 1979 interview with Virgil Thomson in which he makes remarks on the creation of the original musical score, among other interviews regarding the creation of the original film.